 Randy Pausch had months.
 Randy tenía meses.
 I have years, probably decades.
 Yo tengo años, probablemente décadas.

 He used his limited time to pass on everything he wanted his children to know.
 To enable others’ dreams.
 To teach his final lessons about living well.
-Randy wrote that he was trying to put himself in a bottle that would wash up on shore for his children someday (Pausch & Zaslow, 2008, p.
+Randy wrote that he was trying to put himself in a bottle that would wash ashore for his children someday (Pausch & Zaslow, 2008, p.
 10).
 A way of being present even in his absence.
-A way of teaching what he would not be alive to teach.
+A way of teaching everything he hoped to pass on, even beyond his living years.

 I have the opposite problem: too much time.
 Demasiado tiempo.
 Enough time that I keep postponing.
 Keep thinking: I will do that later.
 Lo haré más tarde.
 I will write that book someday.
 Algún día.
 I will pursue that dream when I have more security, more time, more energy, and more certainty that it will work out.